-Native to Oregon and California, the Baby Blue Eye flower (Nemophila Menziesii) is a charming plant with lovely cornflower blue flowers.
+Native to Oregon and California, the Baby Blue Eye flower the common name for Nemophila Menziesii is a charming plant with lovely cornflower blue cup shaped flowers.
 It can grow as a ground cover or allowed to climb up a trellis or spill out of a window box.

 Nemophila menziesii [nee-MOF-ih-luh menz-ESS-ee-eye], is part of the Boraginaceae family of plants.
 Due to the soft, blue color of the flowers, the plant is commonly called baby blue eyes.